-Mandatory compliance with requirements of the Dark Sky Ordinance and Scenic Combining District will minimize the impact of new sources of light and glare from the Tioga Workforce Housing Project.
+Mandatory compliance with requirements of Mitigation AES 5.12(c), the Chapter 23 Dark Sky Ordinance, and the Scenic Combining District standards, will not reduce potential project impacts on minimize the impact of new sources of light and glare to a less than significant level, but will ensure that light and glare from the Tioga Community Housing Project is reduced to the maximum feasible extent. from the Tioga Workforce Housing Project.
 Moreover, the requirements would also apply to outdoor lighting on existing elements of the Tioga site, as well as previously approved but not-yet constructed elements including the hotel and full-service restaurant.
-Lighting and glare impacts from these uses would be reduced as a result of project approval.
+Light and glare impacts from these uses would be reduced as a result of project approval.
 However, even with these mitigating elements, it is anticipated that the project will have a significant and unavoidable adverse impact on light and glare.